VARI® CEO JASON MCCANN SITS DOWN WITH DR. ABBIE SHIPP

 “I talk a lot about moving from change management to change leadership,” says Dr. Shipp.
 “Change management talks about, ‘What do we want to do?
 What’s the structure and the strategy?’
 Change leadership asks, ‘What are people capable of?
 What are they interested in?
 What are they passionate about?’
 Instead of focusing on what to do, you focus on who’s doing it and how they’re doing it.”
 Studies have shown that it’s better to choose a strategy that fits your culture rather than hoping your culture changes to fit your new strategy because people are such an important part of the change process.

 “Management by walking around is an old technique, but it still works,” Dr. Shipp says.
 She recommends leaders mingle and engage with their employees as much as possible to find out what difficulties they’re experiencing and what issues they’re dealing with.
 It’s important to cultivate a mindset in your business where taking risks and failing is okay because it means you’ve tried something new.
 When you’re having a crisis, Dr. Shipp says the first thing you should do is check on your people to cultivate an employee-first culture.

 Keep the Communication Lines Open

-Right now, businesses are still in a crisis because they are dealing with the fallout of COVID-19.
+Businesses always face periods that challenge employees' hope in the uncertain future.
 “We’re not in the first few days of ‘how will we do business?’
 We’re in the ‘What does this look like?’”
 Dr. Shipp says.
-It’s imperative during this time to keep communication channels open, answer any questions employees may have and gauge what’s working and what’s not working.
+It’s imperative during this time to keep communication channels open, answer any questions employees may have, and gauge what’s working and what’s not working.
 “You almost can’t overcommunicate,” says Dr. Shipp.
-“I’ve never heard employees complain, ‘This was too much communication.’”
+“I’ve never heard employees complain, ‘This was too much communication."